Israel agrees to vaccinate Palestinian workers, Palestinian officials say

 Israel has depended on the Pfizer vaccine, which requires ultracold storage, to inoculate more than 40 percent of its residents.
 But it also took shipment of a reported 120,000 doses of the Moderna vaccine in January.
 It was unclear what vaccines would go to the Palestinians and how quickly the shots could begin.

-“We agreed on the principle but we don’t know the details yet,” al-Kaila said.
+“We agreed on the principle, but we don’t know the details yet,” al-Kaila said.

 The agreement would represent a reversal of Israel’s reluctance to offer vaccine in mass quantities to the Palestinians.
 The government has faced months of criticism for that stance, even as it has mounted a fast-paced campaign to inoculate its own population.

-Some officials, including the Israeli health minister, said they would be willing to aid the Palestinians but only after their own citizens had gotten the jab.
+Some officials, including the Israeli health minister, said they would be willing to aid the Palestinians, but only after their own citizens had gotten vaccinated.

-Human Rights advocates argue that Israel has a moral and legal obligation to vaccinate a population under its effective control.
-Israel countered that the 30-year-old Oslo accords places responsibility for health care with the Palestinian’s own elected leaders, the Palestinian Authority in the West Bank and the militant Hamas group in Gaza.
+Human rights advocates argue that Israel has a moral and legal obligation to vaccinate a population under its effective control.
+Israel countered that the 30-year-old Oslo accords place responsibility for health care with the Palestinian’s own elected leaders, the Palestinian Authority in the West Bank and the militant Hamas group in Gaza.

-The issue grew heated this week when Palestinians accused Israel of pollical interference Tuesday when it turned back a shipment of the Russian-donated vaccine meant for Gaza at a military checkpoint.
+The issue grew heated this past week when Palestinians accused Israel of political interference when it turned back a shipment of the Russian-donated vaccine meant for Gaza at a military checkpoint.
 That incident occurred amid calls from some right-wing Israeli politicians to condition the delivery on the release of hostages and human remains held by Hamas.

-Israeli officials said the request to send the vaccine across the checkpoints required time for an official review.
-The vaccines was allowed to reach in Gaza two days later.
+Israeli officials said the request to send the vaccine doses across the checkpoints required time for an official review.
+The doses were allowed to reach Gaza two days later.

 “To me, health should be beyond politics,” al-Kaila said.
 “We and the Israelis, the Lebanese, the Syrians, the Egyptians, we are all in the same region.
 We should reach herd immunity together.”